-- Early identification of vulnerability to mental health problems by reviewing attendance, behaviour, attainment and safeguarding records at least on a termly basis. - Staff will follow a safeguarding process in terms of reporting concerns outlined in Appendix B so the DSL and deputy DSLs can assess whether there are any other vulnerabilities can be identified. - Staff will ensure the immediate health and safety of a learner who is displaying acute mental health distress.
-This may require support from emergency services via 999 if the leaner is at risk of immediate harm. - DSLs/Deputies will consider whether a case can be managed internally, through early help, or should involve other agencies as required in line with section 2.4 Multi-Agency Working. - The setting will communicate and work with parents to ensure that interventions are in the best interests of the child. - DSLs will liaise with staff to ensure reasonable adjustments are made and develop ways to support achieving positive educational outcomes. - Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem DSLs and the senior leadership team should be able to access specialist advice through targeted services or through their locality Primary Mental Health Specialists from Child and Family Consultation Services.
+- Staff will ensure the immediate health and safety of a learner who is displaying acute mental health distress.
+This may require support from emergency services via 999 if the leaner is at risk of immediate harm. - DSLs/Deputies will consider whether a case can be managed internally, through early help, or should involve other agencies as required in line with section 2.4 -Multi-Agency Working. - The setting will communicate and work with the learner and parents/carers to ensure that interventions are in the best interests of the child. - DSLs will liaise with staff to ensure reasonable adjustments are made and develop ways to support achieving positive educational outcomes. - Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem - DSLs and the senior leadership team should be able to access specialist advice through targeted services or through their locality Primary Mental Health Specialists from Child and Family Consultation Services.